 Business school critiques (link is external)and growing skepticism of their value has increased.
 Management gurus such as Henry Mintzberg have criticized business schools’ excessive focus on abstract analytical models that rarely prepare graduates for the work of managing people.
 Other experts such as Samantra Ghoshal and Jeffrey Pfeffer have expressed concerns about the lack of focus in business schools on ethics or a general concern for employees or society.
 One need only look to the recent financial crisis to see how prominent leaders who were bereft of socially responsible values in their actions.

-INSEAD business school Professors Gianpiero Petriglieri and Jennifer Petriglieri, authors of “Can Business Schools Humanize Leadership?” (link is external) have coined the term “leadership industrial complex,” which they say promotes a view of leadership that is depersonalized and sanitized: “Over one decade of corporate scandals, financial meltdowns and growing inequality has consolidated a disconnect with business and political leaders, as it is in the protests in the streets and squares around the globe.”
+INSEAD business school Professors Gianpiero Petriglieri and Jennifer Petriglieri, authors of “Can Business Schools Humanize Leadership?” have coined the term “leadership industrial complex,” which they say promotes a view of leadership that is depersonalized and sanitized: “Over one decade of corporate scandals, financial meltdowns and growing inequality has consolidated a disconnect with business and political leaders, as it is in the protests in the streets and squares around the globe.”

 Leaders now are no longer seen as being role models or stewards of the common good, but rather as predatory plutocrats who profit disproportionately at the expense of the majority of the population.